 A road user must adhere to traffic rules.
-To avoid traffic accidents, he or she must act with the care and caution necessary under the prevailing conditions (TF chap.
-2 § 1).
-A road user must not obstruct or disturb traffic without reason (TF chap.
-2 § 1).
+To avoid traffic accidents, they must act with the care and caution necessary under the prevailing conditions (TF chap. $2 \S 1$ ).
+A road user must not obstruct or disturb traffic without reason (TF chap. $2 \S 1$ ).